 In the situation of case studies, it’s fundamental to sell.
 But selling is not a linear process; there are different points to touch during the course of your case study.

-Either way, it is important to back our results section with authentic data.
+Either way, backing our results section with authentic data is important.
 It is a challenge to catch the interest of someone without directly answering their questions.

 Remember that the majority of people rely on recommendations before selecting a certain service.